tiny8877/okta.github.io/_source/_docs/api/resources/authorization-servers.md

 {% api_operation post /api/v1/authorizationServers/${authorizationServerId}/credentials/lifecycle/keyRotate %}

-Rotates the current keys for a Custom Authorization Server.
-If you rotate keys, the `ACTIVE` key becomes the `EXPIRED` key, the `NEXT` key becomes the `ACTIVE` key, and the Custom Authorization Server immediately issues tokens signed with the new active key.
+Rotates the current [keys](#certificate-json-web-key-object) for a Custom Authorization Server.
+If you rotate keys, the `ACTIVE` key becomes the `EXPIRED` key, the `NEXT` key becomes the `ACTIVE` key, and the Custom Authorization Server immediately begins using the new active key to sign tokens.

->Authorization server keys can be rotated in both *MANUAL* and *AUTO* mode, however, it is recommended to rotate keys manually only when the authorization server is in *MANUAL* mode.
->If keys are rotated manually, any intermediate cache should be invalidated and keys should be fetched again using the [get keys](oauth2.html#get-keys) endpoint.
+>NOTE: Authorization server keys can be rotated in both `MANUAL` and `AUTO` mode, however, it is recommended to rotate keys manually only when the authorization server is in `MANUAL` mode.
+If keys are rotated manually, any intermediate cache should be invalidated and keys should be fetched again using the [keys](#get-authorization-server-keys) endpoint.

 ##### Request Parameters
 {:.api .api-request .api-request-params}